reactjs/react.dev/beta/src/pages/learn/extracting-state-logic-into-a-reducer.md

 ); // 1 + 2 + 3 + 4 + 5
 ```

 The function you pass to `reduce` is known as a "reducer".
-It takes the _result so far_ and the _current item,_ then it returns the _next result._ React reducers are an example of the same idea: they take the _state so far_ and the _action_ then return the _next state._ In this way, they accumulate actions over time into state.
+It takes the _result so far_ and the _current item,_ then it returns the _next result._ React reducers are an example of the same idea: they take the _state so far_ and the _action_, and return the _next state._ In this way, they accumulate actions over time into state.

 You could even use the `reduce()` method with an `initialState` and an array of `actions` to calculate the final state by passing your reducer function to it: